 Cause Phytophthora root rot is caused by a number of Phytophthora species, including P. cactorum, P. cambivora, P. cinnamomi, P. citricola, P. cryptogea, P. plurivora, and P. pini.
 These pathogens are fungus-like microorganisms and are also known as water-molds.
 These species have a wide host range and can infect other plants, including apple, azalea, beech, blueberry, Chamaecyparis, heather, mugo pine, Pieris, Prunus, Taxus (yew), and Viburnum.
 Phytophthora cinnamomi and P. plurivora are the most commonly isolated species from rhododendron nursery plants in the PNW and can quickly cause severe root rot symptoms when soil moisture is high.
-Rhododendron plants in both field and container production are at risk for this disease.
+Rhododendron plants in both field and container production are at risk for this disease especially after propagation.

 Poorly drained, waterlogged soil or media, plastic ground covers, and excess irrigation favors these water-mold organisms.
 High soil moisture alone does not lead to disease, but water plays an important role in the spread of the disease.
 Phytophthora can survive unfavorable periods for many years as long-lived oospores or chlamydospores in plant debris or soil.
 The pathogen can be moved long distances on infected plants, as well as contaminated plant debris, potting media, pots, or water.
 Spores germinate and produce sporangia and a swimming spore stage called zoospores.
 Zoospores are produced in the greatest numbers under saturated conditions and are attracted to the fine roots where they attack and begin to rot the root system.
 After infection, the microorganism spreads, mainly in the inner bark tissues of the root and stems.
 Warm temperatures, as well as high salinity or pH in the root environment and root damage can favor disease development.

 Hybrid cultivars that are at least moderately resistant include 'Anna H Hall', 'Bali', 'Brittany', 'Crete, 'Ginny Gee', 'Hawaii', 'Ingrid Mehlquist', 'Martha Isaacson', 'Normandy', 'Peter Tigerstedt', 'Pink Trumpet', 'Professor Hugo de Vries', 'Red Head', 'Rocket', 'Serenade', and 'Vernus'.
 Cultivar 'Yaku Princess' appears to be somewhat resistant to both P. cinnamomi and P. plurivora, with symptoms developing more slowly under high disease pressure than on the susceptible cultivar 'Cunningham's White'.
 Rhododendron species that are resistant include R. davidsonianum, R. delavayi, R. glomerulatum (R. yungningense), R. hyperythrum, R. keiskei, R. lapponicum, R. occidentale, R. quinquefolium, R. sanctum, R. pseudochrysanthum, R. simsii, and R. websterianum.
-Some cultivars are considered tolerant to Phythophthora root rot except when exposed to excess soil moisture (e.g. 'English Roseum' and 'Caroline').
+Some cultivars are considered tolerant to Phytophthora root rot except when exposed to excess soil moisture (e.g., 'English Roseum' and 'Caroline').
 Most Rhododendron species and cultivars have only been tested for resistance against P. cinnamomi.
 Data are mostly lacking for resistance against other soilborne Phytophthora species.

 Symptoms Fibrous roots rot first, turning brown or black, followed by the rest of the root system.
 Larger roots are present, but firm, with lesions in various shades from cinnamon-brown to dark black.
 The edge of the advancing lesion is distinct from adjacent, unaffected tissues which appear moist and light in coloration (white to green).
 Plants with severe root rot are weakly rooted, resulting in wobbly plants that are relatively easy to pull from the ground compared to adjacent healthy and well-rooted plants.
 Infected plants may develop a canker at the base of the stem as the pathogen moves from the roots up into the stem.